windwill/macroesg/README.md

 For Bayesian estimation, if you run multiple chains, a multi-core machine can speed up the estimation process.

-Matlab is expected to be faster than Octave but it is not tested for this project.
+Matlab is expected to be faster than Octave running the dynare program but it is not tested for this project.